Dyslexia in Children

-Your child's teachers may suspect your child has dyslexia from his homework and test scores.
-He may avoid reading out loud in class or writing answers on the board.
-He may not be able to answer questions about work read at home or in the classroom.
-He may not want to read another student's writing in class or do group writing assignments.
-Healthcare providers will give your child reading, writing, and vocabulary tests to find problems that may mean he has dyslexia.
+Your child's teachers may suspect your child has dyslexia from his or her homework and test scores.
+He or she may avoid reading out loud in class or writing answers on the board.
+He or she may not be able to answer questions about work read at home or in the classroom.
+He or she may not want to read another student's writing in class or do group writing assignments.
+Healthcare providers will give your child reading, writing, and vocabulary tests to find problems that may mean he or she has dyslexia.
 For example, your child may be given syllables and asked to create words out of the syllables.
-He may also be asked to repeat a list of words to test how well he hears sounds that are part of a word.
+He or she may also be asked to repeat a list of words to test how well he or she hears sounds that are part of a word.

 How is dyslexia managed?

-- Learning specialists such as tutors and speech therapists can teach your child in a way that makes sense to him.
+- Learning specialists such as tutors and speech therapists can teach your child in a way that makes sense to him or her.
 Children with dyslexia often have strong hands-on skills, such as building objects.
 Specialists can help your child learn vocabulary words through hands-on games and puzzles.
 Your child may be shown a letter of the alphabet and asked what sound it makes or what words start with the letter.
-He may be asked to write the letter in the air or on paper while he says the letter out loud.
+Your child may be asked to write the letter in the air or on paper while he or she says the letter out loud.

 - Electronic devices include computer programs that type what your child says, or that read print out loud.
 Many libraries carry books on tape.
-Your child may also be able to request his textbooks to be read onto a tape.
+Your child may also be able to request his or her textbooks to be read onto a tape.
 Your older child may be able to record a class and listen to it later.
-He may be able to take notes on a laptop.
-These methods can help him focus on the information so he does not lose focus trying to spell each word correctly.
+He or she may be able to take notes on a laptop.
+These methods can help your child focus on the information so he or she does not lose focus trying to spell each word correctly.

 - An individualized education program (IEP) may be used through high school graduation.
-The IEP identifies your child's learning needs and helps his teachers understand how to help him learn.
-His plan may include a person who takes notes for him during class.
-The IEP may help your child build skills he will need after high school.
-He may be able to use other accommodations in college to help him continue to succeed.
+The IEP identifies your child's learning needs and helps his or her teachers understand how to help him or her learn.
+His or her plan may include a person who takes notes for your child during class.
+The IEP may help your child build skills he or she will need after high school.
+He or she may be able to use other accommodations in college to help him or her continue to succeed.
 Examples include verbal instead of written exams, or tests that are not timed.

 What can I do to help support my child?

 - Always encourage your child.
-Reading may be tiring for him, and he may lose focus quickly.
-Praise him for reading, even if it is only for a few minutes.
-A few minutes at a time will help build his confidence and prevent fatigue.
-Encourage him to take short breaks but always come back to the homework and finish.
+Reading may be tiring for your child, and he or she may lose focus quickly.
+Praise him or her for reading, even if it is only for a few minutes.
+A few minutes at a time will help build his or her confidence and prevent fatigue.
+Encourage him or her to take short breaks but always come back to the homework and finish.
 You may feel frustrated if your child takes a long time to write or read an assignment.
-Do not tell him reading and writing are easy or that it should not take so long to finish.
-These types of comments may make him feel anxious or ashamed about having trouble.
+Do not tell your child reading and writing are easy or that it should not take so long to finish.
+These types of comments may make him or her feel anxious or ashamed about having trouble.

 - Read often with your child.
 Read stories with your child every night before bed.
-Have him sit where he can see the words as you read them out loud.
+Have your child sit where he or she can see the words as you read them out loud.
 Point at words as you read them.
-Tell him the meaning of new words.
-Then have him tell you what the words mean.
-Context and repetition will help him remember new words more easily.
-Ask him to tell you what he thinks will happen next in the story, and to name items pictured on the page.
-This will help him with word recall and story comprehension.
+Tell him or her the meaning of new words.
+Then have him or her tell you what the words mean.
+Context and repetition will help him or her remember new words more easily.
+Ask your child to tell you what he or she thinks will happen next in the story, and to name items pictured on the page.
+This will help him or her with word recall and story comprehension.

 - Encourage your older child to read to you.
-Be positive and try not to tell him words if he hesitates.
-He may need to sound out the word slowly and carefully.
-After he reads a page, ask him to tell you what he read and what he thinks will come next.
+Be positive and try not to tell your child words if he or she hesitates.
+He or she may need to sound out the word slowly and carefully.
+After your child reads a page, ask him or her to tell you what he or she read and what he or she thinks will come next.

 - Focus on your child's strengths.
-Your child may feel his problems with reading mean he is not good at anything.
-Help him understand that reading is only one of many skills a person can have.
+Your child may feel his or her problems with reading mean he or she is not good at anything.
+Help him or her understand that reading is only one of many skills a person can have.
 Children with dyslexia are often creative.
-Let your child tell you about his interests, and help him build confidence in his abilities.
-He may also be more willing to work on his reading skills if he feels confident about other skills.
+Let your child tell you about his or her interests, and help him or her build confidence in his or her abilities.
+Your child may also be more willing to work on his or her reading skills if he or she feels confident about other skills.

 - Do not focus on grades.
 Praise improvement, such as an improved test score or more points for completed homework.
 It is okay to praise a good grade on an assignment or test, but do not make grades the goal.